Ada, Ohio: Education

-Allen East Mustangs, Bluffton Pirates, Columbus Grove Bulldogs, Convoy Crestview Knights, Delphos Jefferson Wildcats, Lincolnview Lancers, Paulding Panthers, and Spencerville Bearcats.

-College education

-Ada is the home of Ohio Northern University, a private University comprising five colleges: Arts and Sciences, Business Administration, Engineering, Pharmacy, and Law.

 Media

-Three media outlets currently operate in the Village of Ada.
+Three media outlets operate in Ada.
 The Ada Herald is a weekly newspaper, AdaIcon.com is a news website, and WOHA, a non-commercial, religious radio station owned by Holy Family Communications.
-This station was formerly WONB, an independent, non-commercial radio station run by Ohio Northern University until it was sold in 2020.
-WONB exists online as a live-stream service.

 Transportation

 Ada Airport (FAA LID: 0D7) is a privately owned, public-use airport located 1 nmi northwest of the central business district of Ada.
+Ada station formerly operated along the Pennsylvania Railroad and is listed on the National Register of Historic Places.